Rise-of-Praxis/VS-LPC-RED/README.md

 ## Requirements

-The Remote Editor for LPC MUDs has a dependency on the LPC Language extension.
+The Remote Editor for LPC MUDs does not have a dependency on the LPC Language extension, but is strongly recommended.
 This extension helps provide the appropriate syntax highlighting for the LPC language for any `.c` or `.h` file that is opened in the editor.

 ## Release Notes